DAINTINESS-Group/Pinax/README.md

 A structured file is a kind of text file, with lines, where each line is a record, the fields of which are separated by a separator (eg. tabs, comma, pipe, etc).
-After registering a data set, the system creates a table that shows the names of the file's columns and their type, making it easier for the user to construct and sql query.
+After registering a data set, the system creates a table that shows the names of the file's columns and their type, making it easier for the user to construct a sql query.

 ### <div align="center">Setup</div>